 Try not to become intimidated

-You should be well aware that the vast majority of people opening up small businesses in the UK year after year are not business professionals with first class degrees and a long history of success.
+You should understand most people opening up small businesses in the UK year after year are not business professionals with first class degrees and a long history of success.
 Most new business owners are simply beginning their ventures to try new things, pursue a career in something they are passionate about and change their lives for the better.

 This section should also include your mission statement and basically be the outline of what your company is and what it will try to achieve in the future.
-Use this section of the business plan as your elevator pitch if you like; if somebody only read this one part of the overall plan, they would have a clear understanding of what you are as a business and what you stand for, as long as you write it effectively.
+Use this section of the business plan as your elevator pitch if you like; if somebody only read this one part of the plan, they will have a clear understanding of what you are as a business and what you stand for, if you write it effectively.

 You could include: